In China, there is a big red ink taboo when it comes to writing other people’s names using red ink (pen). Let’s explore the reasons behind this.

 It was said that Yán Wáng Yé, the King of Hell, also marked people about to come down to hell in red ink.

-Writing Chinese names in red ink is a total red ink taboo
+Writing Chinese names in red ink is a serious red ink taboo

 Other than this, only teachers and accountants would use a red pen to make corrections.